 Information for potential applicants

 The Department of Treasury and Finance does not provide grants to applicants directly.
-Potential applicants should refer to the relevant departmental websites.
+Potential applicants should refer to the department.
 For example, the Sport and Recreation Victoria website provides information relating to grants for a range of purposes including sport and recreation, community support and local government.

 *The Victorian Responsible Gambling Foundation Act 2011 gives effect to the government's problem gambling policy.
 This legislation provides the basis on which funds will be transferred from the CSF to the Responsible Gambling Fund to reduce the prevalence and severity of gambling related harm and to foster responsible gambling behaviour.